1. Secure Boot

 and run the device inProduction Mode

 .
-To do so, the aforementioned special value should be written in CS in OTP with the help of SmartSnippets Studio.
+To do so, the aforementioned special value should be written in CS in OTP with the help of SmartSnippets Toolbox.
 For more information please read the Enabling Secure Boot Manually section.
 In this case the corresponding command type should be selected as illustrated below:

 Figure 38 Disabling Development Mode